Filing your fringe benefit tax return

 Find out about completing and filing your fringe benefit tax (FBT) returns and making FBT payments.

-There are three types of FBT return forms:
+There are three types of FBT return forms you can file:

-You are required to file quarterly returns unless you are eligible and actively choose a different filing frequency.
+You're required to file quarterly returns unless you are eligible for, and actively choose, a different filing frequency.

-The way you complete your FBT return will depend on your filing frequency and your FBT rate.
+How you complete your FBT return depends on your filing frequency and FBT rates